Economic Activities in Cyprus: Primary, Secondary, Tertiary, and Quaternary

 Biggest company in Cyprus

 Which is the biggest company in Cyprus?
 The largest company is the Bank of Cyprus, founded in 1899.
 It operates in the banking industry and is part of the tertiary economic sector.
-The Bank of Cyprus has a market value of approximately 0.64 billion USD.
+As of 2025, the Bank of Cyprus had a market capitalization of approximately $3.9 billion, making it the largest listed company on the Cyprus Stock Exchange.

 International Trade of Cyprus